Sri Lanka Premier League: Marketing

 Marketing of the Sri Lanka Premier League was conducted by the Somerset Entertainment Ventures who marketed the tournament with ambassadors, papare bands, theme songs, mascots and cheerleaders.
 The tournament will also have an opening ceremony.
 The Premier League was predicted to generate almost 580 million Sri Lankan rupees of annual income for the Sri Lankan economy.
-Sandeep Bhammer of Somerset Entertainment Ventures said a 130 million rupees would come from hotel accommodation.
+Sandeep Bhammer of Somerset Entertainment Ventures said 130 million rupees would come from hotel accommodation.

 The SLPL sponsors and partners included Wisden India, Marylebone Cricket Club on the Spirit of Cricket initiative, and YouTube.
 Mahindra & Mahindra Ltd. was the title sponsor for SLPL.

 Sri Lanka Premier League unveiled a new changed logo at the relaunch of the 2012 tournament.

 The SLPL mascot was Silva the lion, who was unveiled by the brand ambassadors, the Sri Lankan musicians duo Bathiya and Santhush.
 Bathiya and Santhush also composed the official tournament song.

 Broadcasters

 Carlton Sports Network broadcast all matches live in Sri Lanka.
 SLPL's international broadcast partners were Asian Television Network in Canada, ESPN3 in the United States, United Kingdom and the Caribbean, and ESPN and STAR Sports in Sri Lanka, India, Bangladesh and Geosuper in Pakistan, as well as other countries in South and South East Asia.
 SLC president Upali Dharmadasa confirmed on 2 August 2012 that all SLPL matches will also be broadcast to a global audience via the SLPL's official YouTube channel, in the hope of benefiting the tournament through reaching more cricket fans around the world.